On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-In this paper, the choice of dissipative perturbation will take on a logarithmic form; we will refer to such resulting perturbations as \textit{mildly dissipative}.
-This is to distinguish from \textit{weakly dissipative} perturbations, which refer to dissipative mechanism which are non-regularizing, such as damping effects due to friction, and \textit{strongly dissipative} perturbations, which we take to typically refer to dissipative operators such as the fractional Laplacian, ${\Lam}^\gam$, where $\Lam=(-\De)^{1/2}$, which instantaneously regularize the solution to become smooth in space.
-The choice of the terminology of \text{mild dissipation} is intended to indicate an intermediate form of dissipation that lies between \textit{weak} and \textit{strong}.
+The choice of dissipative perturbation will take on a logarithmic form.
+We consider such perturbations as being \textit{mildly dissipative}.
+This terminology is intended to distinguish from \textit{weakly dissipative} perturbations, which refer to dissipative mechanisms that are non-regularizing, such as damping effects due to friction, and \textit{strongly dissipative} perturbations, which we interpret as typically referring to dissipative operators like the fractional Laplacian, ${\Lambda }^{\gamma }$, that instantaneously regularize the solution to become smooth in space.
+Thus, \textit{mild dissipation} indicates an intermediate form of dissipation that lies between \textit{weak} and \textit{strong}.
 As we will see below, \textit{mild dissipation} instantaneously confers additional regularity to the solution, albeit at a categorically weaker level than \textit{strong dissipation}.
+Note that as with the inviscid regularization considered in \cite{ChaeWu2012}, the dissipatively modified equation {\eqref{eq:dgsqg}} considered here does not possess a scaling symmetry.
+We thus adopt the terminology of \textit{borderline regularity} throughout the manuscript in lieu of \textit{scaling-critical} regularity to describe our functional setting.